-Two friends of mine, believers in the Lord Jesus living in Israel, shared with me their excitement over the impending birth of their firstborn child.
+Years later, two friends of mine, believers in the Lord Jesus living in Israel, shared with me their excitement over the impending birth of their firstborn child.
 I inquired as to the due date of the child’s birth.
-The proud father-to-be replied, 'The doctor said the child is due Dec.
-25th.'
-I lamented, 'Oh, bummer, the poor child will only receive one set of gifts for Christmas and his or her birthday.'
-Yisrael half-jokingly responded, 'That’s no problem, we’ll celebrate Hanukkah instead!'
-We had a good laugh, but I thought to myself, 'The Lord Jesus, the Messiah of Israel, celebrated the festival of Hanukkah, yet there is no record in the Gospels of Him celebrating Christmas!'
+The proud father-to-be replied, “The doctor said the child is due Dec.
+25th.”
+I lamented, “Oh, bummer, the poor child will only receive one set of gifts for Christmas and his or her birthday.”
+Yisrael half-jokingly responded, “That’s no problem, we’ll celebrate Hanukkah instead!”
+We had a good laugh, but I thought to myself, “The Lord Jesus, the Messiah of Israel, celebrated the festival of Hanukkah, yet there is no record in the Gospels of Him celebrating Christmas!”

 The Origin of Hanukkah

-The Rabbis recount the miracle of Hanukkah in these terms,
+The rabbis recount the miracle of Hanukkah in these terms:

 Jesus Celebrates Hanukkah

 The Lord Jesus observed the celebration of Hanukkah in the Temple during the winter of AD 29 (Jn 10:22–39).
-Just prior to this account in John 10, the Apostle John gives two 'illustrations' (10:6) of Jesus as the Good Shepherd (10:1–5 and 10:7–10) and records Jesus' interpretation of these parables (10:11–18).
+Just prior to this account, two “illustrations” (10:6) of Jesus as the Good Shepherd (10:1–5 and 10:7–10) were given, as well as Jesus’s interpretation of these parables (10:11–18).

-Roman intelligence, headquartered in the Antonia's Fortress to the northwest of the Temple, was aware of a popular song entitled 'A Psalm of Solomon, with Song, to the King.'
-In this song, composed during the mid-first century BC by a Pharisee, the Messiah was acknowledged as King and a Davidic ruler that would reign forever.
-He describes how the latter Hasmonean rulers led the people away from Torah, and how the Romans under the leadership of Pompey punished the people in 63 BC.
-The Pharisee prays that the Lord will raise up a king, the Son of David, to rule over Israel.
-In so doing, this king would 'destroy the unrighteous rulers,' 'purge Jerusalem from Gentiles,' 'drive out the sinners,' 'smash the arrogance of sinners,' and 'destroy the unlawful nations'!
-Their king, the Lord Messiah, would do all this!
-(Psalm of Solomon 17).

-If Jesus had answered the question 'yes,' the Roman authorities would have arrested Him on the spot for insurrection.
+Roman intelligence, headquartered in the Antonia Fortress to the northwest of the Temple, was aware of a popular song entitled “A Psalm of Solomon, with Song, of the King.”
+In this song, composed during the mid-first century BC by a Pharisee, the Lord was acknowledged as king and as a Davidic ruler who would reign forever.
+The songwriter describes how the latter Hasmonean rulers led the people away from the Torah and the people were punished by the Romans under the leadership of Pompey.
+He prays that the Lord will raise up a king, the Son of David, to rule over Israel.
+This king would “shatter unrighteous rulers,” “purge Jerusalem from nations that trample (her),” “thrust out sinners,” “destroy the pride of the sinner,” and “destroy the godless nations.”
+All this would be done by the Israelites’ king, the Lord Messiah (Psalms of Solomon 17).3 If Jesus answered the question “yes,” the Roman authorities would have arrested Him on the spot for insurrection.

-Those gathered on the Temple Mount recalled the events nearly 200 years before on the very mount where Antiochus IV, a mere man, proclaimed himself to be god.
-Jesus, God manifest in human flesh, made the same claim-but His claim was true.
-The Jews picked up stones to stone Him for blasphemy because, in their thinking, He was a man who made Himself out to be God (10:31–33).
-Jesus declared that He was the fulfillment of Hanukkah by saying the Father 'sanctified' the Son of God and sent Him into the world (10:34–36).
-The Father was in Him and He in the Father (10:38).
-If the Greek word 'sanctified' were translated into Hebrew, it would be 'dedication' or Hanukkah!
+Those gathered on the Temple Mount recalled the events nearly 200 years before in which, on the very same mount, Antiochus IV, a mere man, proclaimed himself god.
+Jesus, the Lord manifest in human flesh, made the same claim, but His claim was true.
+The Jews picked up stones to stone Him for blasphemy because, in their thinking, He was a man who made himself God (10:31–33).
+Jesus declared that He was the fulfillment of Hanukkah by saying the Father “sanctified” the Son of God and sent Him into the world (10:34–36).
+The Father was in Him, and He in the Father (10:38).
+If the Greek word “sanctified” were translated into Hebrew, it would be “dedication,” or Hanukkah.